mitre/sparklyr.nested/index.md

 - It will promote *every* one-level-deep field, even if you only care about a few of them.

-- In the event of a name conflict (e.g., there is a top level `primary_key` and a `primary_key` nested inside the `phases` field) then all of the nested fields will be disambuigated using the name of the field in which it was nested.
+- In the event of a name conflict (e.g., there is a top level `primary_key` and a `primary_key` nested inside the `phases` field) then all of the nested fields will be disambiguated using the name of the field in which it was nested.